At last, I can just be.

 • embrace truth over comfort

-• work through and integrate challenging emotional experiences
+• process and metabolize challenging emotional experiences

 • expand on joyful practices